According to Stickee data from 2019, correct as of June 2020

 Cat insurance isn’t just about vet’s fees if your pet is ill or injured.
 Your policy might also extend to cover:

 Liability cover: this covers your legal liabilities if your cat causes injury or damage to another person or their property.

 Boarding fees: the policy might meet the cost of boarding your cat if you need to go into hospital or are otherwise incapable of looking after it through no fault of your own.

 Cancellation cover: you might also be covered for any losses you incur due to a cancelled holiday because your cat is ill or injured.

 Straying/theft cover: the policy might pay compensation if your cat is lost or stolen.
 There could also be a contribution towards a finder’s reward.

 Death: the policy might pay a cash sum if your pet is killed in an accident (but not if it dies of an illness or old age/natural causes).

 Overseas cover: some policies can be extended to provide cover if you take your cat overseas.

-As well as excluding cats below and above certain stated ages, policies also exclude cover for pre-existing conditions, whether that is an illness or injury.
-So if you cat develops symptoms of a disease, you cannot buy insurance in the hope of it being covered.
+As well as some policies excluding cats below and above certain ages, policies also exclude cover for pre-existing conditions, whether that is an illness or injury.
+So, if your cat develops symptoms of a disease, you may not be able to buy insurance in the hope of it being covered.